lexiangh/Metastability/Retry_Metastability/README.md

  For all machines, the code files are expecting the username to be **ubuntu** for connecting.

-## AWS Environment Access ##
+## AWS Environment Set-up ##
-Evaluator can contact authors for access to a vm environment set up in AWS where the client and replicas are already set-up and configured to run the experiments, otherwise steps for setting up vm environment provided below.
+Steps for setting up vm environment provided below.

 ## Client machine